Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Introduction

-The section three deals with the Castelnuovo-Mumford regularity of codismantlable graphs.
-We prove that the regularity of a $(C_4,C_5)$-free vertex decomposable graph equals to its induced matching number.
-Furthermore, we show that the co-chordal cover number of a graph of girth at least five equals to the domination number of its line graph.
-We there also present an example showing that there exist connected graphs such that their co-chordal cover numbers could be far from their regularities.
+Section $3$ deals with the Castelnuovo-Mumford regularity of codismantlable graphs.
+We prove that the regularity of a $(C_4,C_5)$-free vertex-decomposable graph is equal to its induced matching number.
+Furthermore, we show that the cochordal cover number of a graph of girth at least five is equal to its edge-domination number.

-In the final section, we associate a (simple) graph to any given digraph, the \emph{common-enemy graph}, and prove that common-enemy graphs are always vertex decomposable and codismantlable provided that source digraphs are acyclic.
+In the final section, we associate a (simple) graph to any given digraph, the \emph{common-enemy graph}, and prove that common-enemy graphs are always vertex-decomposable and codismantlable provided that the digraph we begin with is acyclic.
 We show that the upper bound graphs of (finite) posets are examples of common-enemy graphs so that they are vertex decomposable and codismantlable.
-As an application, we introduce the {\it clique-whiskering} of a given graph with respect to any of its edge-disjoint clique partition, and provide an infinite family of sequentially Cohen-Macaulay graphs whose heights are half of their orders, while containing no vertex of degree-one.
+As an application, we introduce the {\it edge-clique-whiskering} of a given graph with respect to any of its edge-clique partition, and provide an infinite family of sequentially Cohen-Macaulay graphs whose vertex cover numbers are half of their orders, while containing no vertex of degree-one.